Welcome to Frank Phillips College

 A welcoming and friendly faculty and staff at FPC attend to the needs of international students, assisting them as they adjust to American culture.
 Classes are small and are affordably priced at some of the lowest foreign student tuition rates in the nation.

 We want to make your stay warm and welcome.

 That's why Frank Phillips College helps you through the student visa requirements and guides you through a successful academic experience.
 It's part of our pledge to help every student succeed.

 International students wishing to study here as an F-1 student must complete the following procedures to be considered for admission.

 International students are advised to begin the application process several months before the application deadline for the semester they plan to attend Frank Phillips College.
-TOEFL scores need to be available by the application deadline, so the test should be taken in the fall or early spring.
+TOEFL or IELTS scores need to be available by the application deadline, so the test should be taken in the fall or early spring.
 Students may take the test several times to improve their scores.